66: Hurricane Preparedness Tips to Survive the Storm

 And you’ll notice that many of these preps apply to a wide variety of emergencies, so the general preparedness you already have in place will provide you with a firm foundation (without the need to go out and fight the crowds for that last case of bottled water.)

 Start by keeping an eye on the news.
 When you see a storm forming that may impact you, increase your level of awareness about the weather.
-Pay attention to the weather apps on your phone, check the National Weather Service at weather.gov, and keeping tabs on the forecasts for your area.
+Pay attention to the weather apps on your phone, check the National Weather Service at weather.gov, and keep tabs on the forecasts for your area.
 Remember, weather.com is an entertainment money-making website when checking the news, and weather.gov is there to pass on weather information.
 Learn more about weather preparedness here.

-When staying informed about tropical storms and hurricanes, make sure that you understand the differences between weather advisories, watches, and warnings.
+When staying informed about tropical storms and hurricanes, make sure you understand the differences between weather advisories, watches, and warnings.

 - Advisories are issued when conditions are expected to cause substantial, potentially dangerous problems.
 If people use caution, these conditions should not be deadly.